Cybergen300/CoinView/README.md

 # CoinView
-crypto tracker for the 100 frist cryptocurrencies
+crypto tracker for the 100 first cryptocurrencies